 - Influencing food policy

-PAN 06 – establishment of the UK’s first planning policy on food growing in new developments
+PAN 06 – Planning Advisory Note: the establishment of the UK’s first planning policy on food growing in new developments